TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.22.md

 ---

-And God remembered Rachel, and God hearkened to her, and opened her womb.
+God remembered Rachel, and God listened to her, and opened her womb.